-This User Manual explains the features of the PLX8x-EIP-61850 EtherNet/IP to IEC 61850 gateway.
-It guides you through configuring the gateway, showing how to map IEC 61850 Data Attributes between an Intelligent Electronic Device (IED), through the gateway, and a Rockwell Automation[®] ControlLogix[®] or CompactLogix[TM] (PLC).
+This User Manual explains the features of the PLX82-EIP-61850 EtherNet/IP to IEC 61850 gateway.
+It guides you through configuring the gateway, showing how to map IEC 61850 Data Attributes between an Intelligent Electronic Device (IED) and a Rockwell Automation[®] ControlLogix[®] or CompactLogix[TM] (PLC).
 The ProSoft EIP-61850 Configuration Manager software creates files to import into RSLogix[TM] 5000 programming software, integrating the gateway into your system.

-This User Manual provides examples of how to move IEC 61850 Data Attributes using IEC 61850 8.1 MMS messages.
+This document provides examples of how to move IEC 61850 Data Attributes using IEC 61850 8.1 MMS messages.
 The PLC reads and writes data to the IED.
 The gateway uses Class 1 EtherNet/IP I/O messaging to send data from the IEDs to the Logix processor.

-IEDs generally come with their own configuration software, and a template IED Capability Description (ICD) file.
+IEDs are generally supplied with their own configuration software, and a template IED Capability Description (ICD) file.
 The template file represents a device that is not configured.
 Once configured, the device makes a Configured IED Description (CID) file.
 Some devices can also make a System Configuration Description (SCD) file.
-Some IEDs generate an ICD file (rather than a CID file) for their configured file, so be sure to have the right file.
+Some IEDs generate an ICD file (rather than a CID file) for their configured file.
 You must have these files on hand before beginning this process.

-For a complete list of features and supported functions of the PLX8x-EIP-61850 gateway, refer to the IEC 61850 PICS Statement, which is available as a separate download at http://www.prosoft-technology.com.
+PLX82-EIP-61850 gateways with firmware version v2.002 and above support the Link Layer Discovery Protocol (LLDP).
+For a complete list of features and supported functions of the PLX82-EIP-61850 gateway, refer to the IEC 61850 PICS Statement, available as a separate download at: www.prosoft-technology.com.